-According to the international comparative study ICILS (International Computer and Information Literacy Study), only a small number of teachers in Germany regularly take part in advanced vocational training courses on topics concerning digitalization.
-Moreover, school administrations describe the competences of their teaching staff as low on average (Schwanenberg, Klein & Walpuski, 2018).
+According to the international comparative study ICILS (International Computer and Information Literacy Study), merely a small number of teachers in Germany regularly take part in staff development courses on topics concerning digitalization.
+In teacher education programmes, digital media are mostly offered only as an option (Monitor Lehrerbildung, 2018).
+Moreover, school heads describe the competences of their teaching staff in this area as low on average (Schwanenberg, Klein & Walpuski, 2018).

-Against this backdrop, the North Rhine-Westphalia (NRW)-wide project COMeIN (Communities of Practice NRW for Innovative Teacher Education) was initiated.
-The researchers, involved in the project, develop concepts and products to promote digital skills of teachers.
+This is where the North Rhine-Westphalia (NRW)-wide project COMeIN (Communities of Practice NRW for Innovative Teacher Education) comes in.
+In this project, actors in research, teacher training and schools develop concepts and products to promote the digital skills of teachers.
 Experts and decision-makers in all three phases of teacher training, different school subjects and topics collaborate for this purpose in so-called Communities of Practice (CoP).

 At a glance